alexei-matveev/gtypist/lessons/c.typ

 T:			Welcome to the Colemak Course
  :
  :This course is intended for beginners as well as experienced typists.
 The :Colemak keyboard is an alternative to the QWERTY (Sholes) keyboard layout.
-You :will find it easier to learn than the QWERTY and Dvorak keyboard layouts.
+ :You will find it easier to learn than the QWERTY and Dvorak keyboard layouts.
  :
  :Like the Dvorak keyboard, this is because the Colemak keyboard layout has been :scientifically designed to minimise cumulative finger motion while typing